So we knew we needed a little something in our office, decoration-wise, to give it that finishing touch.

 Since it was our office, we thought maybe doing motivational quotes would be appropriate.

-We looked through a few, and I found some that I liked one night.
-I made a little photoshop of it to help Christy visualize my idea…
+We looked through a few, and I found some one night that I liked.
+So made a little photoshop of it to help Christy visualize my idea…

-I then made a grid guides of 8 1/2″ x 11″ squares on the photoshop art and printed out all the sections on cardstock paper.
-After doing this once, we realized that using an adhesive backed medium such as frisket paper would be a much better choice…so use that.
+I then made a grid of 8 1/2″ x 11″ squares and printed out all the letters on cardstock paper.

-We then took the printed pieces, and lined them up on the canvas – which had dried overnight – to double-check the layout.
+We then took that cardstock, and lined it up on the canvas to double-check the layout.
 Everything looked great, so we began the much-more-tedious-than-we-expected step of cutting out the letters with x-acto knifes.

-Doing that work took a couple nights worth of patience because we chose so many letters and used such a big canvas.
+Doing that work took a couple nights worth of patience.

 Now with all that (finally!) out of the way, we proceeded to what we thought would be the easy part.
 Spray painting the letters.